-This year, our Member Awards programme is structured around the theme of ‘Our shared future: youth participation and sustainability’ and what that means for your partnership with Malawi.
+This year, our Member Awards programme was structured around the theme of ‘Our shared future: youth participation and sustainability’ and what that meant for partnerships with Malawi.

-2018 is the Year of Young People and we want to take the time to recognise how your projects are engaging and involving young people.
+2018 is the Year of Young People and we wanted to take the time to recognise how the projects of our members are engaging and involving young people.

-We’re inviting all our members to enter the awards programme by developing a short video (no more than 3-minutes), answering one or more of the following questions:
+We invited all our members to enter the awards programme by developing a short video which answered one or more of the following questions:

 1. What does the future look like for your partnership in Malawi?

 2. How do you meaningfully involve young people in Scotland or in Malawi, or both?

 3. How are you ensuring your work is sustainable and will have a lasting positive effect in Scotland and Malawi?

 The brief for the videos was to be fun and engaging while also inspiring and encouraging active reflection.

 We awarded multiple Member Awards at our 6th October AGM, with scoring by a special panel of Malawians and Scots, informed by a public vote (most number of views).